Arjun (2004 film)

 Arjun is a 2004 Indian Telugu-language action drama film co-written and directed by Gunasekhar and produced by G. Ramesh Babu.
 The film starred Mahesh Babu as the titular character along with Shriya Saran, Keerthi Reddy, Raja, Prakash Raj, and Saritha.
 The music was composed by Mani Sharma.
 The film follows twin siblings Arjun and Meenakshi.
-When Meenakshi shares her plan to elope with her lover, Uday.
-Arjun successfully convinces Uday's parents to consent to the marriage.
+When Meenakshi shares her plan to elope with her lover, Uday, Arjun successfully convinces Uday's parents to consent to the marriage.
 However, after the parents agree, they repeatedly attempt to murder Meenakshi to claim a family property, forcing Arjun to step in and save his sister's life.

 The film featured a massive replica of the Madurai Meenakshi Temple, designed by Thota Tharani.
 This set was one of the largest ever built in Indian cinema and took six months to build at Padmalaya Studios.
-The film released on 18 August 2004 and was an average grosser at the box office.
+The film released on 18 August 2004 and was moderately successful at the box office, however was unable to recoup its expensive budget of ₹20 crore and stood as an average success overall.
 The film won three Nandi Awards.
 Arjun was Keerthi Reddy's final acting performance prior to her retirement from the film industry.

 Plot

 Arjun and his twin sister Meenakshi finish college, and their parents decide to look for a good man to marry Meenakshi.
-Meenakshi shows Arjun a letter from their friend Uday, who confesses his love for her and asks her to elope with him as his parents Bala Nayagar and Andal are arranging his marriage with a different girl.
-Meenakshi tells Arjun that she, too, is interested in Uday.
+Meenakshi shows Arjun a letter from their friend Uday, who confesses his love for her and asks her to elope with him, as his parents Bala Nayagar and Andal are arranging his marriage to another girl.
+Meenakshi tells Arjun that she too is interested in Uday.
 Arjun goes to Madurai, where Uday lives with his parents and is about to get married.
 Arjun tells Uday's parents about the letter and asks for their consent for marriage.
 Uday dares to marry Meenakshi before their parents' approval comes.
-Uday's parents agree for Meenakshi as their daughter-in-law, though they have different plans in mind.
+Uday's parents agree to Meenakshi as their daughter-in-law, though they have different plans in mind.

 Meanwhile, Arjun meets Roopa, who also happens to be from Madurai, and they fall for each other.
-In Meenakshi's house, Uday's parents plan to kill her as they had lost a chance to grab a millionaire's property by an arranged marriage.
+In Meenakshi's house, Uday's parents plan to kill her as they had lost a chance to grab a millionaire's property through an arranged marriage.
 They make multiple attempts to kill Meenakshi, but she survives.
-Arjun comes to the conclusion that they are trying to kill his sister, but Uday and Meenakshi do not believe him.
-At last, Meenakshi believes him when they try to kill her while Uday was away.
-She escapes with Arjun and Roopa's help and gives birth to twins.
+Arjun concludes that they are trying to kill his sister, but Uday and Meenakshi do not believe him.
+At last, Meenakshi believes him when they try to kill her while Uday is away.
+She escapes with the help of Arjun and Roopa and gives birth to twins.
 In that fight, Bala dies, and Andal develops paralysis.
 Uday watches how they tried to kill Meenakshi and believes Arjun's version.
 They all reconcile and live peacefully.